octobercms/docs/3.x/setup/installation.md

 Check the permissions are set correctly on the /storage files and subdirectories.
 They must be writable for the web server.
 :::

-::: details The Administration Area area displays "Page not found" (404) If the application cannot find the database then a 404 page will be shown for the back-end.
+::: details The backend panel displays "Page not found" (404) If the application cannot find the database then a 404 page will be shown for the back-end.
 Try enabling [debug mode](../setup/configuration.md#debug-mode) to see the underlying error message.
 :::